dmicha16/dot/readme.md

 ### Notes
 - [obsidian.md](https://obsidian.md/)

-## Adding .config configurations to this repo
+## Adding a new .config configurations to this repo

 ```
 cd ~/dot